Energetic Nutrition

 Q. Can Vitalzym help with endometriosis?

 A. The exact cause of endometriosis is not fully understood.
-One theory is that menstrual tissue gets backed up through the fallopian tubes, gets implanted into the abdominal area, and then begins to grow.
-Some health care professionals agree that all women experience some degree of menstrual tissue backup; however, they also feel that an under-active immune system or a hormonal problem can allow the endometrial tissue to grow in those who develop endometriosis.
+One theory is that menstrual tissue builds in the fallopian tubes, ending up in various abdominal cavities, and then continues to grow.
+Some health care professionals agree that all women experience some degree of menstrual tissue backup.

-Vitalzym can help in the sense that it can help modulate the immune system.
-This means if the immune system is under active, it will help boost it.
-If the immune system is over active it will tone it down.
+However, they also feel that an under-active immune system or a hormonal problem can allow the endometrial tissue to grow in those who develop endometriosis.
+Vitalzym may help to modulate (or boost) the immune system in these cases.
+If the immune system is over active, Vitalzym can tone it down.
 Additionally, there is a relation between endometriosis and fibrous tissue which Vitalzym is known to help reduce.

 Q. Will Vitalzym interfere with birth control pills?

-A. No, Vitalzym does not have a direct affect on hormones; therefore, it will not inhibit them from working.
+A. No, Vitalzym does not have a direct effect on hormones; therefore, it will not inhibit them from working.
 The enzymes in Vitalzym can increase the effectiveness of some medications so you may want to discuss combining the two with your doctor.

 Q. Can I take Lupron with Vitalzym?